threadexio/custom-optimus/README.md

 ## Known issues:
 <ul>
-<li>Graphical artifacts in X11:
+<li>Graphical artifacts in X11:</li>
-If you encounter any of these, including black bars, weird shapes and more, just switch to the any TTY with Ctrl + Alt + F1-12 and restart your display manager
+<pre>If you encounter any of these, including black bars, weird shapes and more, just switch to the any TTY with Ctrl + Alt + F1-12 and restart your display manager</pre>
 <li>Desktop Effects not working:</li>
-Desktop effects might get disabled when switching GPUs, if that happens just restart your compositor (it worked for me in Plasma w/ OpenGL 2.0)
+<pre>Desktop effects might get disabled when switching GPUs, if that happens just restart your compositor (it worked for me in Plasma w/ OpenGL 2.0)</pre>
 </ul>

 ## Some more notes
 <ul>
 <li>Tested on a Lenovo Legion Y-720</li>
 <li>Linux legion 5.9.14-arch1-1 #1 SMP PREEMPT Sat, 12 Dec 2020 14:37:12 +0000 x86_64 GNU/Linux</li>
-<li>Nvidia Driver version: `455.45.01`</li>
+<li>Nvidia Driver version: <code>455.45.01</code></li>
 <li>DE: KDE Plasma 5.20.4</li>
 <li>Display Manager: SDDM w/ default config
 </ul>